 In 2008, Bani was invited to the prestigious Artist in Residency program of the Whitney Museum of American Art in New York.
 She completed the year long residency there and exhibited a sound installation at Art in General in New York City.

 In the fall of 2009, Bani was selected for the Cinéfondation Writing Residency (Cannes Film Festival) where she wrote her first fiction feature, Ziba.
 She produced it independently in Iran through Pensée Sauvage Films, and made a co-production with France, obtaining the support of the prestigious Fondation Groupama Gan Prize and the Fonds Sud.
 The film was shot on location in Tehran in 2011 and showed at the Rotterdam International Film Festival in the BRIGHT FUTURE section, in Dubai Intl.
 Film Festival in Competition, at Göteborg Intl.
 Film Festival, FICUNAM in Mexico, CPH PIX, Trondheim, Beijing.. .

 In 2014, Bani revealed her identity as the director of The Silent Majority Speaks, a film that had been made in a completely anonymous way about the events in Iran in 2009.
 The film was nominated by Nicole Brenez for the PRIX SCRIBE in France, and had its first public screening in April 2014 at Lincoln Center in New York as part of the ART OF THE REAL film series.

-Bani is now writing her second feature, which will take place in Veracruz, Mexico.
-Bani currently lives in Mexico City.
+Since 2009, Bani lives in Mexico City.
+She is currently writing her second feature, Fireflies, which will take place in Veracruz.